Call of Duty: Black Ops II: Zombies

-A separate story, "Mob of the Dead", taking place also in Dimension 63, focuses on four mobsters: Salvatore "Sal" DeLuca, Billy Handsome, Michael "Finn" O'Leary, and Albert "The Weasel" Arlington, who are incarcerated at Alcatraz Island.
-On New Year's Eve 1933, the four attempt to escape the prison, using Weasel's plan to build a makeshift airplane called Icarus.
-However, the prison becomes infested with zombies, and they are forced to fight their way out.
-They succeed in building the airplane, but crash-land at the Golden Gate Bridge.
-They are then teleported back to the prison, with no memories of their previous attempt (except Weasel, who keeps a journal of the ongoing events).
-They continuously try to escape, but the result remains the same.
-After many failures, they discover that they were actually stuck in Purgatory, constantly repeating a cycle as punishment for their past sins.
-In reality, the escape plan never came to fruition, and Weasel was killed by the other three on New Year's Eve, while the rest were given the death penalty weeks later.
-Having remembered the truth, Sal, Billy and Finn set out to kill Weasel once again.
-Two possible endings can occur: if Weasel is killed, the cycle repeats once again; if Weasel lives and the other three are killed, the cycle is broken, and he is finally freed of his punishment.
-The latter ending is canonical.

 Development

-Activision Blizzard CEO Robert Kotick stated on November 8, 2011, that a new Call of Duty game was in development for a 2012 release and would be the newest installment in the franchise.
+Activision Blizzard CEO Bobby Kotick stated on November 8, 2011, that a new Call of Duty game was in development for a 2012 release and would be the newest installment in the franchise.
 The game was officially confirmed by Activision during its fourth-quarter earnings call on February 9, 2012, who promised that it would feature "meaningful innovation" for the series.
 Oliver North, who was involved in the Iran–Contra affair was a consultant on the 1980s portion and helped promote the game.
 The author and defense expert Peter W. Singer served as a consultant on the 2025 storyline of the game.